Are you seeking the best option to differentiate and amplify two input signals in an integrated circuit?

-So, in this article, we shall be talking comprehensively about the BJT differential amplifier, also known as the Bipolar junction transistor.
+So, in this article, we shall discuss the BJT differential amplifier, also known as the Bipolar junction transistor.

-Interestingly, you’ll be seeing its definition, the working process of the BJT differential transistor, its differential input signal, and many more.
+Interestingly, you’ll see its definition, the working process of the BJT differential transistor, its differential input signal, and many more.

 So, hang in there!

 This device is an electronic amplifier called an op-amp subtractor or difference amplifier.

 It works by cutting off any voltage that two input terminals have in common.